CohenBerkeleyLab/BEHRWebTools/README.md

 This repository contain various programs or scripts meant to be publicly available to BEHR end users.
 Users are welcome to clone this repository to have access to up-to-date versions of BEHR tools.

-If you have an improved version of one of our tools, feel free to make a branch with your changes and submit a pull request.
+If you wish to make changes to these tools, create a GitHub account and fork this repository to yours.
+Make whatever changes you'd like, either on GitHub or on a clone of that repository to your computer (if on a clone on your computer, you will then need to push it back to GitHub), then submit a pull request from your fork.

 Current contact: Josh Laughner (jlaughner-AT-berkeley-DOT-edu)